 - Canned soup

-5. Snacks that make you feel good
+5. Heart-Healthy Snacks that make you feel good

 The desire to sneak an unhealthy snack is hard to shake, but there are plenty of healthy substitutes for your favorite treats out there.
 Substitute sugary sodas for flavored, unsweetened sparkling water.
 Try crunching on whole-grain crackers with salmon dip instead of chips.
 Fruit is also a natural option that will satisfy even your sweetest cravings.
 Try one of these options the next time you’re looking for something more heart-friendly to snack on: